-I’m very excited to welcome Olivia of Snyders Tell All.
+I am very excited to welcome Olivia of Snyders Tell All.
 We are both passionate about showing mamas how they can save money so they can spend more time with their families.
-Today she’s sharing some money saving tips that helped her become a stay at home mom.
+Today she’s sharing her best tips for how to start saving money that helped her become a stay at home mom.

 Here we are almost 3 years later and I’m a stay-at-home mom with no debt, still saving for college and retirement.
 So here are some tips I find useful!